wp-plugins/razuna-media-manager/readme.txt

 2. Media Manager integration

 == Changelog ==

+= 0.8.0 =
+* Improvement: Updated plugin to work with the latest Razuna 1.4.2 release
+* Improvement: Removed the share functionality for it is not needed anymore
+* Improvement: Updated the link within Plugin

 = 0.7.0 =
 * New Feature: Test Razuna credentials right on the configuration page